MicrosoftDocs/WSL/WSL/wsl2-about.md

 ## Increased file IO performance

-File intensive operations like git clone, npm install, apt update, apt upgrade, and more will all be noticeably faster.
+File intensive operations like `git clone`, `npm install`, `apt update`, `apt upgrade`, and more will all be noticeably faster.
 The actual speed increase will depend on which app you’re running and how it is interacting with the file system.
-Initial versions of WSL 2 run up to 20x faster compared to WSL 1 when unpacking a zipped tarball, and around 2-5x faster when using git clone, npm install and cmake on various projects.
+Initial versions of WSL 2 run up to 20x faster compared to WSL 1 when unpacking a zipped tarball, and around 2-5x faster when using `git clone`, `npm install` and `cmake` on various projects.

 ## Full System Call Compatibility